Matt Goodwin (Canadian football)

-Matt Goodwin (born July 15, 1970) is a former award-winning Canadian Football League linebacker and Grey Cup champion.
+Matt Goodwin (born July 15, 1970) is a former award-winning Canadian Football League (CFL) linebacker and Grey Cup champion.

 Goodwin played his college football at Iowa State and played professionally for 2 years with the Baltimore Stallions.
 In 1994 he won the CFL's Most Outstanding Rookie Award on the strength of his 17 games played, 54 defensive tackles, 3 interceptions, 3 sacks, 4 blocked punts and 4 fumble recoveries (3 returned for touchdowns.)
 In 1995 he had 50 tackles, 1 sack and 2 interceptions and was part of the Stallions Grey Cup winning team.